Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Good Reads Quotes: Another source for quotes from famous people.
 You type in the topic and many different quotes appear along with a picture of the person who said it.

-- Wordle: Create a beautiful design of words that are important for your topic.
+- WordItOut: Create a beautiful design of words that are important for your topic.
 This can be a great graphic for an introduction or conclusion.
 All images you make are your own to use in any way you want.
+If you want to do it through an app rather than online, you can download it for a dollar on Amazon: WordItOut

 - What are the reasons for believing your thesis?